Pierre-ZACHARY/portfolio/pages/posts/markdown/en/how-i-made-this-website.md

 Now you may ask, what are my feedback on these two ?

 Well, at first I have to say that they are very intuitive to use :
-- React as a good **Components based architecture** which make your view really re-usable.
+- React has a good **Components based architecture** which make your view really re-usable.
 Also, even if it's hooks seems hard to understand, you can start using **useState or useContext** really easily.
 - Next take all the routing of your application based on your server file-system, even for dynamic path, very easy to use.
 Also, if you have dynamic content on your pages, Next allow you to choose your refreshing method, with SSG, SSR, ISR or CSR :
   - **Server Side Generation**, your page content is only loaded at build time
   - **Server Side Rendering**, it reloads your page whenever a request comes in, or once a request comes in after x seconds